 Equity-Based Discrimination and Misconduct Services (including Title IX)

-*Please note that the most critical (and some time-sensitive) information for survivors of sexual assault or other forms of gender-based misconduct can be found here.*
+*CLICK HERE for the most critical (and some time-sensitive) information for survivors of sexual assault or other forms of gender-based misconduct.*

 Gender-based Discrimination and Misconduct (Title IX)

 Among the other types of equity-based misconduct referenced above, gender-based misconduct is specifically regulated by Title IX and related federal and state regulations and guidance, and includes all forms of dating and domestic violence and sexual misconduct as defined in the Community Standards, as well as stalking and any other misconduct where the victim/survivor was targeted because of their sex, gender, or gender-expression.